-The plan is not to get an estimate from your peers but to have a bunch of names with which to start before narrowing down to the perfect cross-country moving company to handle your big move.
+The plan is not to get an estimate from your peers but to have a bunch of names with which to start before narrowing down to the perfect cross-country moving company like American Van Lines to handle your big move.

 Bigger does not necessarily mean better.
 So, don’t automatically trust big names.
 Run away from websites that offer to mediate or “find you a mover.”
 Avoid taking up household goods brokerage services on their offer to find a mover for you.
 These are not bound by the same regulations as movers.

 You want to find and deal with your movers yourself.
 By so doing avoid numerous scams associated with this particular service.

 2. Do Some Surface-level Screening

 Armed with your recommended list, it’s time to do some surface-level screening in order to identify the real contenders.
 Check with the Better Business Bureau by phone or through their website for some credibility stats.
 Or, email the American Moving and Storage Association (AMSA) to see if a particular mover is a member.
 Being a member means that the company abides by the association’s published tariffs and arbitration program.
 AMSA membership is voluntary.
 However, a lack of membership should not count as a strike if a company checks other key points.

 Other sites that can help you with a quick background check include MovingScam.com, which has a blacklist of companies with a history of customer complaints.
 Ripoff Report is another site that has a searchable database.

 3. Create a Short List of Companies for In-home Estimates